 - Due to the rapid development of, and the widespread access to technology, 'virtual' bullying is now more of a concern.
 This type of bullying can occur in or outside school and can happen at all times of the day.
-The reason this type of bullying can be even more worrying is because it has a potentially wider and larger audience, and can be forwarded at the click of a button. - Staff can, if authorised by the head teacher, examine files or data (related to bullying) on electronic devices such as mobile phones and delete these if appropriate in accordance with the amended Education Act 2011. - Where an electronic device has been confiscated (due to reasonable grounds of suspecting it contains evidence in relation to an offence), it must be handed on to police as soon as reasonably practicable.
-Please see the Confiscation Policy.
+The reason this type of bullying can be even more worrying is because it has a potentially wider and larger audience, and can be forwarded at the click of a button. - Staff can, if authorised by the head teacher, examine files or data (related to bullying) on electronic devices such as mobile phones and delete these if appropriate in accordance with the amended Education Act 2011. - Where an electronic device has been confiscated (due to reasonable grounds of suspecting it contains evidence in relation to an offence), it must be handed on to police as soon as reasonably practicable. - Please see the Confiscation Policy (pages 4 and 5 for further guidance and information).